Carolina College of Natural Health Sciences

 Experiment with cream of rice soups.
 Called "Congee" in Chinese Medicine, cream of rice soups are the "chicken soup" of China.
 A warm breakfast for the winter season.
 Discovered in Pune, India while thinking about Southern Grits from Asheville, North Carolina.

-Is Cream of Rice Soup with Ginger & Ghee Good for My Ayurvedic Diet?
+Is Cream of Rice Soup with Ginger & Ghee a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Cream of Rice Soup with Ginger & Ghee' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.